ai-forever/SEGM-model/README.md

 }
 ```

-- `annotation_classes` - a list with class names from `annotation["categories"]` (’name’ key) indicating which polygons from annotation.json will be converted to a target mask.
-Polygons with these `class names` will be combined into one class mask.
+- `annotation_classes` - a list with class names from `annotation["categories"]`.
+Polygons of these classes will be combined into one class.
-- `polygon2mask` - a list of function that would be applied one by one to convert polygons to mask and prepare target for this class.
-There are several functions available - to create regular or shrink masks.
-To add a new function to the process, you need to add it to the PREPROCESS_FUNC dictionary in [prepare_dataset.py](scripts/prepare_dataset.py) and also specify it in the polygon2mask-dict in the config.
+- `polygon2mask` - a list of functions that will be applied one by one to convert polygons to mask and prepare target for this class.
+There are several functions available - to create regular or shrinked masks.
+To add a new function to the processing, you need to add it to the `PREPROCESS_FUNC` dictionary in [prepare_dataset.py](scripts/prepare_dataset.py) and also specify it in the `polygon2mask`-dict in the config.

-Prediction postprocessing settings:
+Postprocessing settings:

-- `threshold` is the threshold of the model's confidence, above this value the mask becomes Ture, below - False.
+- `threshold` is the threshold of the model's confidence.
+Above this value the mask becomes Ture, below - False.
 It helps to remove some false predictions of the model with low confidence.
-- `min_area` - the minimum area of the polygon so that it is considered as real, true positive polygon.
+- `min_area` - the minimum area of a polygon (polygons with less area will be removed).

 ### Dataset folders